On a Class of Hypergeometric Diagonals: Introduction

 \begin{thm} Let $R,S \in \QQ$ and $n,N \in \NN$ such that $S \neq 0$ and $0 \leq n \leq N$.
 Set $s \coloneqq N-n$ and $Q \coloneqq S-R$.
 Then the generalized hypergeometric function

 is equal to the diagonal

 \end{thm} Note that identity~\eqref{eq:23-26} corresponds to the particular case $(n,N,S) = (2,3,1)$ of Theorem~\ref{thm:1}.
 The proof of~\eqref{eq:23-26} given in~\cite[\S3.2]{AbKoMa20} relies on an algorithmic technique called \emph{creative telescoping}~\cite{Koutschan13}, which works in principle\footnote{Creative telescoping algorithms, such as the one in~\cite{BoLaSa13}, compute a linear differential equation for ${\rm Diag}(g(\x))$.
-This equation is converted on a linear recurrence, whose hypergeometric solutions can be computed using Petkov\v{s}ek's algorithm~\cite{Petkovsek92}.
-Note that the complexity (in time and space) of these algorithms increase with $n,N,R$ and $S$.} on any diagonal of algebraic function, as long as the number $\max(n,N)$ of indeterminates is \emph{fixed}.
+This equation is converted to a linear recurrence, whose hypergeometric solutions can be computed using Petkov\v{s}ek's algorithm~\cite{Petkovsek92}.
+Note that the complexity (in time and space) of these algorithms increases with $n,N,R$ and $S$.} on any diagonal of an algebraic function, as long as the number $\max(n,N)$ of indeterminates is \emph{fixed}.
 Our identity in Theorem~\ref{thm:1} contains a number of indeterminates which is itself {variable}, hence it cannot be proved by creative telescoping in this generality.
-In \S\ref{sec:proof-Thm1} we offer instead a direct and elementary proof.
+In \S\ref{proof:thm3} we offer instead a direct and elementary proof of a natural generalization.
+We note that Theorem~\ref{thm:1} can also be proven by directly multiplying out the argument of the diagonal using the multinomial theorem, collecting needed terms and simplifying using the Chu-Vandermonde identity.

+Note that in the theorem above, and similarly in later statements, the restriction on $R$ and~$S$ to be rational numbers is actually superfluous.
+Indeed, from the proofs it is obvious that the identities hold for arbitrary (formal) parameters $R,S$; however, we include this condition because we wish $(1-x_1- \dots -x_n)^R(1-x_1 -\dots-x_N)^{-S}$ to be an algebraic function.

 In \S\ref{sec:gen-Thm1} we will further generalize Theorem~\ref{thm:1} in two distinct directions.
 The first extension (Theorem \ref{thm:general1}) shows that the diagonal of the product of an arbitrary number of arbitrary powers of linear forms of the type $1 - x_1 - \cdots - x_m$ is again a generalized hypergeometric function.
 The second extension (Theorem \ref{thm:general2}) shows that under a condition on the exponents the same stays true if the product is multiplied with another factor of the form $(1 - x_1 - \cdots - x_{m-2} - 2 \, x_{m-1})^b$.
-For instance, when restricted to $m=3$ variables, these results specialize respectively into the following identities:
+For instance, when restricted to $m=3$ variables, these results specialize as follows:

 \begin{thm} For any $R,S,T \in \mathbb{Q}$, we have:

 and

 \end{thm}